n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 2. Search for **If**. n8n shows a list of nodes that match the search.
 3. Select **If** to add the node to the canvas. n8n opens the node.
 4. Select **Add condition** > **String**.
-5. You need to check the value of the `classType` propperty in the NASA data.
+5. You need to check the value of the `classType` property in the NASA data.
 To do this:
     1. Next to **Value 1**, select **Parameter options** <span class="inline-image">![Parameter options icon](/_images/try-it-out/parameter-options.png)</span> > **Add Expression**. n8n opens the expressions editor for this field.
     2. Select **Current Node** > **Input Data** > **JSON** > **classType**. n8n adds the expression to the **Expression** editor, and displays a sample output.
     3. Close the expressions editor to return to the node.